almostearthling/when-command-docs/wizard.rst

   *signal handlers* when using the **When** base interface: this sequence is used by the wizard to identify its own items.
 It is otherwise perfectly legal and can be used if you plan to use **When** alone.
+.. [#mailutils] The mail utilities must be properly configured: when the *mailutils* package is installed, the package manager triggers a configuration page on the console that was used to run ``apt-get``.
+  Probably the most likely configuration is the *smart host* based one.
 .. [#whenleftalone] Other actions directly defined in **When** are left untouched by the **When Wizard Manager**: of course it is advisable to choose one and only one interface for **When** and avoid its base UI if